 In the Martin Jacolette stable and probably the one who took the photograph and tinted it was Thomas Moodie of Clairville, 40 Priory Hill.
 Moodie later set up as a photographic artist and miniature painter in his own right.
 Another artist/photographer was Reginald Millar of Maison Dieu Road while William Henry Pettitt was a reporter/photographer who, it would appear, freelanced for local papers.
 Pettitt was also the Dover agent of the Caligraph Typewriter, which boasted of the letters being laid out alphabetically with a level keyboard and having arithmetical and mathematical features.

 At 129 Snargate Street Martin & Taylor opened their studio in 1890 staying there for nearly a decade.
 At 121 Snargate Street, what had been renamed the Snargate Street Studio was taken over by Frederick Deakin, who stayed until 1909.
-At 3 Townwall Street – on the south (sea) side of the then much narrower Street, William Henry Broad opened a studio in 1898.
+At 3 Townwall Street – on the south (sea) side of the then much narrower Street, William Henry Wright Broad (1851-1939) opened a studio in 1898.
 Born in Deal, Broad came to Dover as an assistant to Lambert Weston before opening his own studio.
 He stayed at 3 Townwall Street until 1909 and in 1900 was joined by Edmund Bowles who bought the studio and stayed until 1930.
 Broad lived at 5 Albert Road and died on 14 April 1939.

 By the turn of the century, Dover was one of the most affluent towns in the country and this had a positive effect on the local photographic profession.
-Charles Stevens Harris of Odo Lodge, 52 Odo Road, Buckland, opened a studio in his home about 1890 running it from there until 1899.
+Charles Stevens Harris (1865-1938) of Odo Lodge, 52 Odo Road, Buckland, opened a studio in his home about 1890 running it from there until 1899.
 Harris then moved the business to 77 London Road until he died on 13 October 1938 at the age of 73.
 In 1906 Harris produced a series of photographs one of which, a panoramic view of the Admiralty Harbour, was taken with a special camera and received national acclaim.
-The photograph featured forty vessels of the British Fleet sheltering in the harbour that was being built for them.
+The photograph features about forty vessels of the British Fleet sheltering in the harbour that was being built for them.

 At about the same time as Charles Harris opened up his photographic studio, John George Whorwell opened his at his home, 7 Bench Street.
 This was the same address where William Richard Waters once had his photographic studio.
 Whorwell was a success as an out-of-doors photographer, specialising in outdoor shots of weddings and garden parties.
 Whorwell also offered dark room facilities for amateurs where he would teach his students how to use his equipment.
 Whorwell was also a local pioneer in producing moving pictures using the inventions of the time.